Lexyei-Git/security-for-businesses/3-practical-controls/incident-response-basics.md

 This document provides a simple, practical incident response approach for small and medium businesses.

+You can use the `templates/incident-log.csv` to track and document incidents and near‑misses over time.

 ---

 ## 1. What is an incident (plain language)